scala/docs.scala-lang/_overviews/scala3-contribution/contribution-intro.md

 description: This page describes the format of the contribution guide for the Scala 3 compiler.
 num: 1
 previous-page:
-next-page: type-system
+next-page: arch-intro
 ---

-This guide documents the inner workings of the Scala 3 compiler, `dotc`, and is intended to give new contributors the knowledge they need to become productive and fix issues or implement new features.
+This guide is intended to give new contributors the knowledge they need to become productive and fix issues or implement new features in Scala 3.
+It also documents the inner workings of the Scala 3 compiler, `dotc`.

-### A Note on Compiler Stability
+### A Note on Stability

 Keep in mind that the code for `dotc` is subject to change, with no guarantees of stability, so the ideas discussed in this guide may